datacarpentry/image-processing/episodes/03-skimage-images.md

 will look at a simple and elegant NumPy method for thresholding.
 Let us develop a program that keeps only the pixel color values in an image that have value greater than or equal to 128.
-This will keep the pixels that are brighter than half of "full brightness;" i.e., pixels that do not belong to the black background.
+This will keep the pixels that are brighter than half of "full brightness", i.e., pixels that do not belong to the black background.
 We will start by reading the image and displaying it.

 ~~~